ArchitSaxena349/CV-Mask-detection/README.md

 # Using Waitress (Windows compatible)
 python serve.py

-# Or use batch file
+# Or use batch file (from project root)
-run-prod.bat
+scripts\run-prod.bat

-# Or use PowerShell script
+# Or use PowerShell script (from project root)
-.\deploy-windows.ps1 -Action start
+.\scripts\deploy-windows.ps1 -Action start
 ```

 #### Docker (All platforms)